 Like Bluehost, HostMonster offers a 30-day money-back guarantee period.
 The same conditions that apply with Bluehost apply to HostMonster too; things like add-ons and free domain names aren’t included in the refund package.

-VERDICT; We don’t often have situations where we don’t have a winner.
-But sometimes, it can’t be avoided.
-Bluehost and HostMonster are so similar in this category that there is literally nothing to separate both Web-hosts.
-It’s a draw, for us.
+Bluehost and HostMonster are so similar in this category that there is literally nothing to separate them.
+It is a draw, for us.

 HostMonster vs. Bluehost: Customer Support and Reliability